 3. Good Source of Nutrients

-Furthermore, Cilantro is also a good source of dietary fiber, calcium, iron, potassium, magnesium, and the vitamins A, C, E, and K.
+Furthermore, Cilantro is also a good source of dietary fiber, calcium, iron, potassium, magnesium, and vitamins A, C, E, and K.

-4. Boasts Anti-Convulsant Properties
+4. Boasts Anticonvulsant Properties

-Anti-convulsant property is essential in controlling excess seizures in epilepsy and other diseases.
+Anticonvulsant property is essential in controlling excess seizures in epilepsy and other diseases.

-The researchers have found that the components of the cilantro bind with a part of the potassium channels.
+The researchers have found that the components of the Cilantro bind with a part of the potassium channels.

 This, in turn, helps to reduce cellular excitability within the human body.

-The potassium channels in the Cilantro plant have also helped to make various anti-convulsant medicines.
+The potassium channels in the Cilantro plant have also helped to make various anticonvulsant medicines.

 5. Reduces Anxiety

-The cilantro plant contains several natural sedative properties.
+The Cilantro plant contains several natural sedative properties.
 Due to this, the plant can help to calm our nerves.

-While valium can have several side effects like hallucinations, aggression, and memory problems, the cilantro extract can relieve anxiety without causing these side effects.
+While valium can have several side effects, like hallucinations, aggression, and memory problems, the cilantro extract can relieve anxiety without causing these side effects.

 Additionally, Cilantro is found to influence the activity of the brain’s electrophysiology through its volatile organic compounds (VOCs).